Foreclosure Process and Laws in Montana

 To find out if the STFA will govern your foreclosure, look at the contract you signed when you took out the loan.
 Check for the language “Trust Indenture Under the Small Tract Financing Act of Montana.”
 To verify that the STFA applies in your case, talk to a lawyer.

-If you miss a few mortgage payments, the servicer will probably send letters and call you to try to collect.
-Federal mortgage servicing laws require the servicer to contact you (or attempt to contact you) by phone to discuss foreclosure alternatives—called "loss mitigation" options—no later than 36 days after a missed payment and again within 36 days after each following missed payment.
-No more than 45 days after a missed payment, the servicer must let you know in writing about loss mitigation options that could be available, and assign personnel to help you.
-Some exceptions to a few of these requirements exist, like if you file for bankruptcy or tell the servicer not to contact you under the Fair Debt Collection Practices Act.
-(12 C.F.R. § 1024.39).
+No more than 45 days after a missed payment, the servicer must let you know in writing about loss mitigation options that could be available and assign personnel to help you.
+There are a couple of exceptions to these requirements, like if you file for bankruptcy or tell the servicer not to contact you under the Fair Debt Collection Practices Act.
+(12 C.F.R. § 1024.39) (2025).)

-Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
-However, in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
-(12 C.F.R. § 1024.41).
+Federal law also generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
+But in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
+(12 C.F.R. § 1024.41 (2025).)

 Most Montana foreclosures under the STFA are nonjudicial.